What to Do in Athens, Greece: 2 Days of Ancient Archaeology

 Begin day 2 in Athens with a flaky, laminated croissant stuffed with silky custard from Overoll.
 This grab-and-go croissanterie has a standard lineup of favorite flavors including pistachio, Nutella, and strawberry alongside seasonal specialities like the “cronie”—a butter croissant cone filled with vanilla bean ice cream and topped with syrups and crumbles like salted caramel.

-Wander through the picturesque neighborhood of Plaka passing the Benizelos Mansion, the oldest house in Athens with a wine and olive press in the backyard to explore.
+With your pastry in hand wander through the picturesque neighborhood of Plaka passing the Benizelos Mansion, the oldest house in Athens with a wine and olive press in the backyard to explore.
 While technically a free site, cash donations are encouraged.
-Thiki Greece is next door, a funky, colorful concept store chock full of souvenirs with quirky, Greek-themed sayings.
+Thiki Greece is next door, a colorful concept store chock full of funky souvenirs with quirky, Greek-themed sayings.

 Eventually you’ll reach the Arch of Hadrian, a monumental 131 A.D. gateway marking the symbolic boundary between ancient Athens and the new Roman city.
 The free Zappeio Roman Bath exhibition is also up the road, where you can walk around these sunken ruins from a viewing platform circling the complex.